postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 So lets start by adding valid ones.
 The 1 used here refers to the layer_id generated from the previous query.
 If you don't know the layer id, you would look it up using the `FindLayer <https://postgis.net/docs/FindLayer.html>`_ function which we'll use in later examples.

+For these examples you'll use the function `toTopoGeom <https://postgis.net/docs/toTopoGeom.html>`_ function to convert a geometry to it's topogeometry equivalent.  toTopoGeom function handles a lot of book-keeping for you.

+The `toTopoGeom` function inspects the geometry passed in and injects nodes, edges, and faces as needed into your topology to form the shape of the geometry.
+It will then add relationships to the `relation` table that defines how this new topogeometry is related to these new and existing topology elements.
+In some cases pieces of the geometry may exist or existing pieces need to be split to form the new geometry.

 .. code-block:: sql